oatlog/oatlog/doc/report/main.typ

 Pass configurations are effectively compiler hyperparameters and managing them is a challenge.

-A reasonable idea, if one wants to apply as many beneficial optimizations as possible, is to apply optimization passes to the program in a loop until having reached a fixed point.
+A reasonable idea, if one wants to apply as many beneficial optimizations as possible, is to apply optimization passes to the program in a loop until reaching a fixed point.
 But this is not done in practice for the simple reason that doing so would result in excessively long compile times -- each pass processes the entire program in at least linear time and there are hundreds of passes.

 Optimization to a fixed point is made possible by peephole optimization @son, which takes the optimization pass architecture and makes it incremental.
 Rather than passes (re)processing the